 Now, you would expect six-figure women to have lots of money in the bank, right?

-And still, some of these women were either going from paycheck to paycheck or even went into debt.
+And still, some of these women were either going from paycheck to paycheck or even going into debt.

 That’s because they weren’t following the basic rules of money.
 The author, quoting “The Richest Man in Babylon” says that money management is simple if you follow these three rules: